aneurin-h/AFCH-McGill/AFCH@McGill/Fall2025/ECSE222/ECSE 222 Lecture 19.md

 Counts modulo 2, i.e. $0\to 1 \to 0 \to 1 \to 0 \to 1 \to\dots$
 Implemented via TFF
 Frequency divider, will halve the frequency of the CLK input
+## 2-Bit Asynchronous Up-Counter
+Counts up through 0,1,2,3 and then overflows and repeats
+$Q_{1} \text{ changes at the falling edge of }Q_{0}$ Implementation, 2 TFFs, with the CLK of the second driven by the negation of output of the first

 ## Down-Counters
 Counts down, at positive CLK edge